GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - GLTF Viewer does allow loading DRACO files but does not allow loading KTX2 textures (check the module "import" console error)
  - DAE Viewer will not allow loading KTX2 textures (check the module "import" console error)
  - The Form entries are set to be handled by the server and will not work in the preview
- - The preview is not processing 'onload' properly so all the elements are enabled upon loading (which if used can only create a bunch of console errors until a proper object is loaded).

 Optionally use VS Code for editing, troubleshooting and running the app, which should be far easier than using the command prompt.